Monday Night War: 1994: Eastern Championship Wrestling goes Extreme

-The Monday Night Wars
+The Monday Night War

 1995–1996: Debut of Monday Nitro

 Monday Nitro premiered on September 4, 1995 as an hour-long weekly show, and Bischoff was instrumental in the launching of the show.
 During their mid-1995 meeting, Turner asked Bischoff how WCW could compete with the WWF.
 Bischoff, not expecting Turner to comply, said that the only way would be a prime-time slot on a weekday night, possibly up against the WWF's flagship show Monday Night Raw.
 Surprisingly for Bischoff, Turner granted him one live hour on TNT every Monday night, which specifically overlapped with Raw.
 This format expanded to two live hours in May 1996 and later three.
 Bischoff himself was initially the host; he handled the second hour along with Bobby Heenan and former NFL football player Steve "Mongo" McMichael, with Tony Schiavone and Larry Zbyszko hosting the first.
 Other co-hosts included Mike Tenay (usually for matches involving cruiserweights or international stars), Scott Hudson, and Mark Madden.

 The initial broadcast of Nitro also featured the return of Lex Luger to WCW.
 Luger had worked for the company from 1987 to 1992, when it was still affiliated with the NWA, before joining the WWF the following year.
 WCW's coup of obtaining Luger was significant for several reasons.
 Because Nitro was live at the time, premiering major stars on the show would signal to the fans the amount of excitement the broadcasts would contain.
 Secondly, Luger had just come off a successful run in the WWF and was one of the company's top stars.
 In fact, he had been in line to get the WWF World Heavyweight Championship (he had had several previous title matches), and worked a WWF house show the night before.
 Since nobody but Bischoff and Luger's good friend Sting knew that Luger would return to WCW, the shock value generated by his appearance was great.
 Thirdly, Luger's defection created speculation among fans as to which other big-name stars would "jump ship".
 Notably, Luger would be followed by former WWF Women's Champion Alundra Blayze, who appeared with the WWF Women's Championship belt on the December 18, 1995, edition of Nitro and insulted her former employers before throwing the belt in the garbage.